Leonard Chadwick: Biography

 Chadwick was born in Middletown, Delaware and enlisted in the U.S. Navy in Philadelphia on October 26, 1895, serving aboard the USS Richmond, Vermont, Constellation, Alliance, Puritan, Brooklyn, Texas and Marblehead.

 Chadwick was one of fifty-two men to receive the Medal of Honor for an operation involving locating and cutting oceanic cables to block communication from a cable house off the shore of Cientuegos, Cuba.
 He received his medal on July 7, 1899.
 Leonard McKuiry Chadwick was born at Middletown, Delaware, USA, on Nov 24, 1878.
 He joined the US Navy and served as an Apprentice, First Class.
 During the Spanish/American War on May 11,1898, he was with a boat Party attempting to cut a chain in Santiago Harbour under a heavy fire.
 His courage earned him the Congressional Medal of Honour, the US equivalent of the Victoria Cross (VC).

 Medal of Honor Citation: "On board the USS Marblehead during the operation of cutting the cable leading from Cienfuegos, Cuba, 11 May 1898.
 Facing the heavy fire of the enemy, Chadwick set an example of extraordinary bravery and coolness throughout this period."

-Leonard Chadwick apparently brought mules to South Africa, then decided to join up.
-A 1902 magazine refers to "a brave American trooper of Roberts Horse who galloped out to save wounded men at Koorn Spruit under heavy fire, and who was later prominent, still under fire, in helping to save the guns."
-As reported in 'Black and White Budget' (page 750): "Lord Roberts has confirmed the award of the Queen's Scarf to Trooper Chadwick, of Roberts' Horse, whom his fellow troopers chose as the most distinguished of his corps for bravery.
-Trooper Chadwick proves to be an American, who was one of the boat's crew who cut the cable across Santiago Harbour during the Spanish American War...
-South Africa's scarf has, therefore, gone to America."

-In the SA Field Force Casualty List, No 2.479 Private L Chadwick is shown as having been taken prisoner by the Boers, together with Privates W Benson and G Redpath.
-They were captured at Rhenoster on July 28, 1900, and released shortly afterwards.